prabal-007/library_managment/README.md

                                   or

- 0.2.Set your library name and initail book stock directlly in programme.
+ 0.2.Set your library name and initail book stock directlly in programme code.

 [NOTE: This step is performed by admin]